mahaloz/decomp2dbg/README.md

 create a common interface for a debugger to display decompilation information.
 GEF is currently one of the best gdb upgrades making it a perfect place to first implement this idea.
 In the future, it should be easily transferable to any debugger supporting python3.

-## Adding your decompiler

-To add your decompiler, simply make a Python XMLRPC server that implements the 4 server functions found in the `decomp2gef` Decompiler class.
-Follow the code for how to return correct types.